The preliminary schedule for the Institute is shown below. Check back regularly for agenda updates.

 Coordinating with strategic partners during bargaining

 This intermediate session is designed for anyone involved in the collective bargaining process or charged with implementing collective bargaining provisions.
 Learn strategies for preparing more effectively for collective bargaining by coordinating and consulting with those that manage the day-to-day living of a CBA prior to the start of the process, during the process, and after completion of the collective bargaining agreement.

-Data as a tool for salary negotiation
+Using data as a tool for negotiation and collaborative problem solving

 5 – 7 pm

 7:30 am – Noon

 Optional breakfast roundtables

 In 2014 the AWC Trust announced the closure of the $10 copay/$0 deductible plans, effective 1-1-18.
 With this date nearly upon us, we will address the plans available, reasons behind this change, and members will have the opportunity to share how this change has been negotiated in their own jurisdictions.